nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 ```
 pesign -r -i=shimx64.efi -o=shimx64.efi
 ```
 Third, sign the binary using your DBK.
-In this example, DBK.key is the key created in section FIXME and DBK.crt was created in section FIXME.
+In this example, DBK.key is the key created in section 2.1.
 The code below assumes that sbsigntool outputs the signed Shim as shimx64.efi.signed.
 UEFI will not recognize a .signed file extension so the mv commands chang extensions.
 ```
 sbsign --key DBK.key --cert DBK.crt shimx64.efi
 mv shimx64.efi shimx64.efi.unsigned